-Loretta Young films: Conservative Catholic actress starred in numerous risqué Pre-Code releases
+Loretta Young films: Conservative Catholic actress starred in a number of risqué Pre-Code releases

 Turner Classic Movies is celebrating Loretta Young’s 102nd birthday today, Jan.
 6. The Salt Lake City-born, Academy Award-winning actress can be seen in no less than ten films, most of them pre-Production Code fare released by Warner Bros. in the early 1930s.
 Young, who began her film career in a bit part in the 1927 Colleen Moore star vehicle Her Wild Oat, remained a Warners contract player from the late 1920s up until 1933.

 Now, ten Loretta Young films on one day may sound like a lot, but one should remember that most Warner Bros. – in fact, most Hollywood – releases of the late ’20s and early ’30s were either B movies or programmers.
 The latter were relatively short (usually 60 to 75 minutes) feature films starring A (or A-/B+) performers, but made within strict budgetary constraints.
 For that reason, production values were usually subpar, though at least at Warners the films’ verve and audacity not infrequently made up for their visual blandness.
 (See also: “Loretta Young Movies.”)

 Pre-Code Warner Bros.: ‘Weekend-end Marriage,’ ‘Employees’ Entrance’